gaehlerm/SoftwareEngineering/README.md

 "You wanted a banana, but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

 Classes are frequently misused for writing poor code without the programmers realizing it.
 They just think it would be normal.
 The most common problem is that classes become too large.
 It is just too convenient to write everything inside a single class.
 Having all the member variables readily available makes it easy to work this way.
 In some cases, I had the feeling that the authors of certain code aimed to write all the code within a single class.
 This is extremely problematic.
 If a single class covers the entire code, then the member variables become ... global variables!
-[Additional Properties of Variables] The entire code turns into a Big Ball of Mud. [https://en.wikipedia.org/wiki/Big_Ball_of_Mud]
+[Additional Properties of Variables] Member variables are also called mini-globals in [The Art of Readable Code] for this purpose.
+With too many member variables the entire code turns into a Big Ball of Mud. [https://en.wikipedia.org/wiki/Big_Ball_of_Mud]

 But also for slightly smaller classes, member variables can be problematic.
 They represent a hidden state.
 It is generally preferred to pass variables as function arguments to functions and methods.
 This makes the methods easier to test since you don't have to set up a class instance.
 Be careful with class variables.
 Or even worse, inherited variables.
 Keep your classes small to limit the scope of your class variables.